Josef Lassner

 Curriculum Vitae

-After the First World War, he is working alongside his profession as a financial officer as well as a district organization manager of the VF.
-In 1936 he was awarded the honorary membership of Waldmark Neunkirchen.
-Because of his work at the VF, he is immediately arrested, interrogated and spent a few days in the police custody.
-On May 23, 1939, he was released by forced retirement.
-From April 1939 to July 1945 he works as a cashier at the Neunkirchner Volksbank.
+After the First World War, in addition to his job as a tax official, he also worked as the district organization manager of the VF.
+In 1936, he was awarded honorary membership of Waldmark Neunkirchen.
+Because of his activities with the VF, he is arrested immediately after the Anschluss in Neunkirchen, interrogated and spends several days in police custody.
+On May 23, 1939, he was forced to retire.
+From April 1939 to July 1945, he worked as a cashier at the Neunkirchen Volksbank.

 Places